molecula/documentation/data-ingestion/saas/streaming/tutorials/_posts/2022-04-01-saasquickstart.md

 }'
 ```

-Queries will yield JSON responses containing the requested data.
+Queries yield JSON responses containing the requested data.
 Now is a good time to explore running other queries if you would like.

-This marks the end of the quick start.
-While this guide doesn't show the massive scale FeatureBase can perform against, it does show how fast and simple it is to get started.
-Please feel free to reach out with any questions or feedback you have for this guide.
+This marks the end of the streaming Quick Start.
+While this guide doesn't show the massive scale FeatureBase can perform against, it does show you how to get started.
+Now is a great time to look at our other streaming tutorials and start loading your own data in.
+Please feel free to [reach out](/reference/operations/saas/support) with any questions or feedback you have for this guide.

 ### Environment Cleanup

  Lastly, it is important to delete these resources to avoid creating costs for your organization.
 You'll find commands to do so below.
-Please note the order to deleting resources is important, and resources do take time to fully shutdown.
+Please note the order of deleting resources is important, and resources do take time to delete.
 All Successful delete requests should result in a 202 response.
+These resources can be deleted in the UI as well.

 #### Delete Source